OneSteelTank/TwitchChatSubtitles/README.md

 ## Requirements

-The script is written in Python 3 and does not require any external libraries beyond the standard ones.
+* The script is written in Python 3 and does not require any external libraries.
+* Your chat log `.json` files must be downloaded using [TwitchDownloader](https://github.com/lay295/TwitchDownloader).

 ## Installation